 In your final assignment, the bachelor's thesis, you will usually be dealing with a subject connected to your choice of future career.
 The choice of topic is often developed during the internship semester.
 An overview of thesis topics in the Security & Safety Engineering programme can be found in this graphic and in the PDF download (names and company names are not shown for data protection reasons).

-If you have any questions about Security & Safety Engineering or would like some first-hand information, then just ask our student ambassadors!
+If you have any questions about Security & Safety Engineering or would like some first-hand information, then just ask our student ambassador:

 - Fundamental knowledge in the areas of technology, engineering and the natural sciences